thenetcircle/dino/docs/md/api.md

                 "objectType": "messages",
                 "attachments": [
                     {
+                        "author": {
+                            "id": "<the user id of the sender>", "displayName": "<the user name of the sender>" },
                         "id": "<message ID>",
                         "content": "<the message content>",
-                        "summary": "<user name of the sender>",
-                        "published": "<the time it was sent, RFC3339>", "url": "<the user uuid>"
+                        "published": "<the time it was sent, RFC3339>" },
-                    },
                     {
+                        "author": {
+                            "id": "<the user id of the sender>", "displayName": "<the user name of the sender>" },
                         "id": "<message ID>",
                         "content": "<the message content>",
-                        "summary": "<user name of the sender>",
-                        "published": "<the time it was sent, RFC3339>", "url": "<the user uuid>"
+                        "published": "<the time it was sent, RFC3339>" }
-                    }
                 ]
             },